-This algorithm detects ships in SPOT images from the SPOT 6/7 Streaming Block.
+Ships at sea Detection detects ships in SPOT images from the SPOT 6/7 Display Block.

 This algorithm is based on machine learning.
 It is a blended version from Airbus-specific research and the results from a Kaggle competition launched in 2018.
-The algorithm runs on 768px by 768px tiles, so the imagery needs to be tiled accordingly in the workflow using a specific tiling block.
+The algorithm runs on 768px by 768px tiles.

 |Output format||GeoJSON with each detected ship as a specific polygon.|

 |Training dataset||The algorithm has been tested on various images including difficult images (i.e. with clouds and waves).|

 It is considered to work very well for medium & large ships (>26m) at sea.
 For smaller ships, the results will depend significantly from the quality of the image and the complexity of the scene.

 Shipping traffic is growing fast.
 More ships increase the chances of infractions at sea like environmentally devastating ship accidents, piracy, illegal fishing, drug trafficking, and illegal cargo movement.
 This has compelled many organizations, from environmental protection agencies to insurance companies and national government authorities, to have a closer watch over the open seas.
 This algorithm associated with satellite images enables precise and fast monitoring.

 For more information about this processing block, please see the provider website.

 View the End User License Agreement conditions in a new tab.